 Who requires a Boater Education ID Card in Delaware?

-In Delaware, all boat operators born on or after January 1st, 1978 are required to complete a boating safety course approved by the Delaware Division of Fish and Wildlife and carry the resulting certificate of boating safety education at all times when operating.
+In Delaware, all boat operators born on or after January 1st, 1978 are required to complete a boating safety course.
+The course must be approved by the Delaware Division of Fish and Wildlife.
+Boaters are required to carry the resulting certificate of boating safety education at all times when operating a boat.
 Any person with a valid Delaware River Captain’s, Bay pilot’s license or the equivalent is exempt.

 Persons must be at least 14 years of age to operate a personal watercraft.
 An adult must be o board when a 14 or 15 year old who has completed a boating safety course and holds a certification card is operating.
 PWC operators 16 years of age, who hold a boating safety education certificate, can operate without adult supervision.